 What to focus on for certification

 The main point to repeat at this time is that certification to an ISO standard is all about requirements and controls.
 The guidance does not form part of these requirements and is not audited against.
-So, if your organization is looking to become certified to ISO/IEC 27701 (having already been certified to ISO/IEC 27001) then the areas to focus on are:
+So, if your organisation is looking to become certified to ISO/IEC 27701 (having already been certified to ISO/IEC 27001) then the areas to focus on are:

-• Clause 5
+Clause 5

-• Annex A
+Annex A

-• Annex B
+Annex B

 … because these contain the requirements and the controls.
 Clauses 6, 7 and 8 give guidance in the same way as ISO/IEC 27002 gives guidance for ISO/IEC 27001.
-To be clear, for information security an organization becomes certified to ISO/IEC 27001 because that contains the requirements.
-An organization does not become certified to ISO/IEC 27002 because that only has guidance.
-It’s the same for ISO/IEC 27701; stick to the requirements and controls parts when preparing for certification and don’t feel that you must do everything that is stated in the guidance sections (although if it’s appropriate and you can, then by all means go for it).
+To be clear, for information security an organisation becomes certified to ISO/IEC 27001 because that contains the requirements.
+An organisation does not become certified to ISO/IEC 27002 because that only has guidance.